SofiaBarreiro/SofiaBarreiro/README.md

-<center>If you need help: I avaible to share my projects with you.
+<center>If you need help: I available to share my projects with you.
 Just let me your ✨ and follow me! </center>

 <p>💬 Ask me about:</p>
 <p>- Sharepoint online </p>